Agoric/documentation/main/javascript-modifications/lockdown.md

 the enabling getter.
 This adds yet more noise to the debugging experience.

-[src/enablements.js](https://github.com/Agoric/SES-shim/blob/master/packages/ses/src/enablements.js) exports two different whitelists definining which data properties to convert to enable override by assignment, `moderateEnablements` and `minEnablements`.
+[src/enablements.js](https://github.com/Agoric/SES-shim/blob/master/packages/ses/src/enablements.js) exports two different whitelists defining which data properties to convert to enable override by assignment, `moderateEnablements` and `minEnablements`.

 The `overrideTaming` default `'moderate'` option of `lockdown` is intended to